|Region||Aerie of Dragons|

 |Founded||30 Lunar 643 HE|

-Suf Sungaar is Draconic for Gas Vent.
-It is ancient hold built into the walls of a deep smoking rift.
+Suf Sungaar, Draconic for Gas Vent, is a Horgon Era bastion built into the walls of a smoking rift.
 The gases emitting from the canyon are such that visitors are often nauseous for their first couple weeks.

 After the fall of the Zeymah'kein Empire, Suf Sungaar was gripped with unrest, those jockeying for power.
 Even though the Mir'piamauza lay claim to the area, they struggled to keep the peace.
 When Mir'piamauza crumbled from internal strife, Suf Sungaar became the home of petty tyrants.
 Thanks to the efforts of the Gorm Krip, it kept enough law to keep the place relevant.
 The mines continued to operate, pumping out silver and gemstones, feeding corruption and periodic civil wars.

 A part of the city, where many of the Kriistvrii reside, has buildings from the time of the Zeymah'keinn.
 It is an area thick with practitioners of evocation magic, and training center for those dedicated to the magical practices started by Yolos Paagoliik.